 They’re still complaining and in the drama of things.
 It’s almost like they’ve gotten used to the infinite loop of indecision and inaction so they don’t know there’s a more peaceful path when a choice is made.

-It’s hard at first, and you have to deal with the reactions of all involved, but once you’re past the biggest challenges of the exit, you get to stay above the underlying cloudiness and move towards the sun, if I may use that analogy.
+It’s hard at first, and you have to deal with the reactions of all involved, but once you’re past the biggest challenges of the exit, you get to stay above the underlying cloudiness and move toward the sun, if I may use that analogy.

 I just shared what I did and what worked for me, so it’s important for you to remember that all of our circumstances are different.
 My marriage ended in divorce, but it doesn’t mean that’s a good exit for you.